Filozoff/BlogArticles/Article003/article003.md

 # Versioning automation for Swift Packages

-*(This article assumes you have shell scripts basic knowledge)*
+*(This article assumes you have basic knowledge of shell scripts)*

-When having several developers working on the same library, no matter if it is in-house or public one, it starts to get very difficult to track all changes and their impact.
-Even for one developer, there is a chance of introducing a breaking change marked with a non-major version bump.
+When multiple developers work on the same library, whether it's an in-house or public project, tracking changes and their impact becomes increasingly challenging.
+Even for a single developer, there's a risk of introducing breaking changes without properly marking them with a major version bump.

-The automation of the process may help to prevent potential mistakes, either by fully applying the automated version or as a verification check to the manually proposed one.
+Automating this process can help prevent potential mistakes, either by fully implementing automated versioning or by verifying manually proposed versions.

-## How Swift Package Manager version is represented?
+## How is Swift Package Manager version represented?

 Swift Package Manager (SPM) uses [Semantic Versioning](https://semver.org) (semver).
-Although Semantic Versioning supports suffixes (like `1.0.1-alpha`), SPM works best with "version core" only (e.g. `1.0.1`).
-Tagging changes with just a version core allows library consumers to use SPM's `.upToNextMinor(from:)` and `.upToNextMajor(from:)` reliably to specify supported versions.
+While Semantic Versioning supports suffixes (like `1.0.1-alpha`), SPM works best with the "version core" only (e.g., `1.0.1`).
+Tagging changes with just the version core enables library consumers to reliably use SPM's `.upToNextMinor(from:)` and `.upToNextMajor(from:)` to specify supported versions.

 ## How it can be achieved?